Aadit-Garg/Aadit-Garg.github.io/README.md

 -mobile ui optimisation

--more fun elements(maybe/or maybe not)
+-more fun elements(maybe or maybe not)

 -optimisation and minimalism